 Prior to pursuing his MBA in the U.K. at the University of Birmingham, Ronnie completed his tenure as the Associate Director of Marketing at his alma mater, USF.
 Currently he works as the Manager of Special Projects providing support and leadership to LeadersUp on two fronts in the Bay Area – cultivating & managing relationships with community based organizations (talent development partners) and as a business development professional tasked with identifying synergies between LeadersUp and organization performing in the private sector to build pipelines for employment pathways for the 200,000+ opportunity youth in the Bay Area.

 Suzanne Brown is an enthusiastic non-profit social services professional with over 9 years of experience in family engagement, community outreach and expertise in the design and implementation of social programs.
-Suzanne serves as the Director of Programs - West for the LeadersUp organization.
+Suzanne serves as the Associate Director of Program - Los Angeles for the LeadersUp organization.
 In this capacity, Suzanne is responsible for working to advance program initiatives within each market and interfaces with the impact, communications and executive teams to direct programs and public affairs representation against market-specific goals.
 S/he leads regional programs team to source opportunity youth from workforce providers and nonprofit organizations, train them against employer demand for specific career pathways, and galvanize resources to support their success upon employment.